hsaunders0788/gameontext.github.io/_drafts/sample-scala-room.md

 - enter the [whale](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html) which has its own native sbt plugin.
-- add a secret to conf, using well something from [here](https://randomkeygen.com/), not that secret if its in github though, is it? yeah, well play is pretty sticky about it..
+- add a secret to conf, using well something from [here](https://randomkeygen.com/), not that secret if its in github though, is it? also allow the app to run on any host. also allow web socket calls on any host.
-  `The application secret has not been set, and we are in prod mode.
-Your application is not secure.`
-- also allow the app run on any host.
-- also allow web socket calls on any host.
-- Though, when you publish this live, you might want to restrict to specific host.
 - woohoo and we have docker for the room.. so simple, no docker files.
 Yay!
 - so room is now running locally, and test screen works.. almost ready to publish image to clouds and connect up to gameon!
 ```